CSCI-KNOX/CSCI-3753-PA1/README.md

 }
 ```

+Explanation:

+1. Now kernel.h header file makes us able to use the many constants and functions that are used in kernel hacking, including the `printk` function.
+2. `Linkage.h` defines macros that are used to keep the stack safe and ordered.
+3. Asmlinkage is a `#define` for some `gcc` magic that tells the compiler that the function should not expect to find any of its arguments in registers (a common optimization), but only on the CPU's stack.
+It is defined in the linkage.h header files
+4. We have named the function sys_helloworld because all system calls’ name start with `sys_prefix`.
+5. The function printk is used to print out kernel messages, and here we are using it with the KERN EMERG macro to print out "Hello World!" as if it were a kernel emergency.
+Note that depending on your system settings, printk message may not print to your terminal.
+Most of the time they only get printed to the kernel syslog (`/var/log/syslog`) system.
+If the severity level is high enough, they will also print to the terminal.
+Look up printk online or in the kernel docs for more information.

 ### 2.2 Add to kernel makefile

 Now we have to tell the build system about our kernel call.
 Open the file `arch/arm/kernel/Makefile​`.
 Inside you will see a host of lines that begin with `obj+=`.
 After the end of the definition list, add the following line (do not place it inside any special control statements in the file)